MacOS

 macOS - Software Lifecycle- Remove Automox Remote Control Application

-Removes Automox Remote Control application and components from macOS endpoints
+Removes the Automox Remote Control module, launchd services, and VNC helpers from macOS endpoints

 Worklet Details